Pay Rent Through Credit Card

 STEP 6

-Download the receipt and save the receipt for your records or tax filing.
+Download the receipt and save it for your records or tax filing.

 Tip: While you pay rent via credit card, always ensure that the amount is paid in full every month.
 It’s essential for you to use this payment method responsibly, as it could result in debts if your payment isn’t made properly every month.